voxpupuli/puppet-nfs/README.md

 * `nfs::client::config`: Handles the configuration files.
 * `nfs::client::package`: Handles the packages.
 * `nfs::client::service`: Handles the services.
-* `nfs::client::mount`: Handles all mounts on a nfs client.

 * `nfs::server`: Includes all relevant classes for configuring as a server
 * `nfs::server::config`: Handles the configuration files.
 * `nfs::server::package`: Handles the packages.
 * `nfs::server::service`: Handles the services.
-* `nfs::server::export`: Handles all nfs exports on a nfs server.

 ####Private Defines